strace - trace system calls and signals

 open("xyzzy", O_WRONLY|O_APPEND|O_CREAT, 0666) = 3

-Here, the second and the third argument of open(2) are
+Here, the second and third arguments of open(2) are decoded

-decoded by breaking down the flag argument into its three bitwise-OR
+by breaking down the flag argument into its three bitwise-OR constituents

-constituents and printing the mode value in octal by tradition.
-Where the
+and printing the mode value in octal, following tradition.
+Where traditional

-traditional or native usage differs from ANSI or POSIX, the latter forms are
+or native usage differs from ANSI or POSIX, the latter forms are preferred.

-preferred.
-In some cases, strace output is proven to be more readable
+In some cases, strace output has proven to be more readable than the

-Structure pointers are dereferenced and the members are displayed
+Structure pointers are dereferenced, and their members are

-as appropriate.
-In most cases, arguments are formatted in the most C-like
+displayed as appropriate.
+In most cases, arguments are formatted in the most

 /dev/null" is captured as: